bytetilde/ttydesktop/README.md

     ![shadows](screenshots/shadows.png)

 ## hookman
-hook points for window updates, draws, events, etc. (before, after, and override)
+hook points for windows, desktop updates, status bar, and other stuff; supports `before`, `after`, and override hooks

-also has export/unexport/call for cross-app function calling
+also has `export`, `unexport`, and `call` for cross-app function calling

 ## license
 GPLv3